NikodemGapski/colubris-engine/src/colliders/collider.md

 - `std::vector<glm::vec2> collision_points(const Collider&, const Collider&)` (returns a list of collision points of two colliders - or an empty list if no collision occurs),

 > Note that the `collide` method can be significantly faster than `collision_points`, so, for better performance, try to avoid using the latter for collision detection in your code.

-- `void register_collider(Collider*)`,
-- `void destroy_collider(Collider*)`.

-In order for a collider to be exist in the scene, it must be registered.
-The last two methods revolve around doing just that.
-In general, all of the `Collider`'s constructors and destructors handle the registration process themselves, but, if for some reason the developer wants to register or destroy a collider in a different manner, they can achieve it using the said static methods.

-> It is important to note that multiple calls of the registration methods stated above are permitted, as the list of colliders in the scene is represented as a set of pointers and these methods call .insert() and .erase() methods on that set.

-> Another thing to remember is that colliders are not created nor destroyed immediately, only at specific moments in each cycle:
-> - creation happens at the start of each cycle,
-> - destruction happens at the end of each cycle.
->
-> For more information on the game cycle see the `SceneManager` documentation.

 ## ColliderShape